ss8319/ss8319/README.md

 🌱 I’m currently learning taking a refresher course on ML Fundamentals from the highly-popular Machine Learning Specialization by Stanford Online and Deeplearning.AI.

-👯 I’m looking to collaborate on AI Medical Imaging technologies.
+👯 I’m looking to collaborate on AI Medical Imaging or AI Medical LLM technologies.

 💬 Ask me about Machine Learning, Medical AI, Sign Language Translation or Machine Translation.